• Skip to main content

 Notes

-Leftovers are delicious when sliced and toasted under the broiler for a minute or so.
+Leftovers are delicious when sliced and toasted under the broiler for a minute.
 Top with a pat of butter.

 This recipe works best with coarse stone-ground cornmeal.
 Try to find it locally sourced if you can.